The Importance of Diversification

 Not holding enough companies can hurt an investor’s stock portfolio.
 This is especially true if a disproportional amount of the stocks are within the same sector or industry.
 For example, nearly all energy stocks took a dive in 2014 when the price of oil plummeted from over $100/barrel to roughly $55/barrel.
 Being overly concentrated in one area of the stock market increases one’s portfolio risk.
 Mutual funds and ETFs can be used to avoid this problem because these types of funds hold many different individual stocks within them.
 But for investors who like to choose individual stocks, the optimal number to own for a well diversified equity portfolio is 20 names or more in various sectors.
 For those who don’t have time to research individual companies, services such as Betterment provide investment advice and diversified, fully automated investment management to customers for less than the typical cost of a traditional financial adviser.

 At the same time, it’s also possible to be overly diversified.
 This usually happens when someone invests in the same or very similar stocks in different accounts.
 There’s also no point buying similar mutual funds or ETFs.
 So if there are two similar stocks or funds, investors should just pick one to invest in.
 Otherwise it creates inefficiency and tax complications.
-An appropriate method to manage sector diversification could be to use a company like Motif, where investors can build their own ETF portfolio with a core focus.
+An appropriate method to manage sector diversification could be to use a company like Betterment, where investors can build their own ETF portfolio with a core focus.
 Certain types of investments are taxed more favorably than others so being careful about which investment vehicle to buy stocks in is also important.

 2. Failing to look beyond conventional investments